sbp/saxo/docs/write-commands.md

 ## Getting into arguments

 Saxo takes the first line (only) of the output from a command script, and uses that as the response from the command.
-You can already do a great deal from this.
+You can already do a great deal with this.
 For example, you could write a script that displays the current uptime on your system:

 ```sh
 #!/bin/sh